thislight/away/wiki/usage.md

 If the thread fails, this function thrown a error.
 Threads must process all acceptable errrors by themselves.

 ##### Away Calls
-Away call help program reach some scheduler's feature without reaching the scheduler. *new in 0.0.2*
+Away call help program reach some scheduler's features without reaching the scheduler. *new in 0.0.2*

 - current_thread *new in 0.0.2*
 - schedule_thread *new in 0.0.3*